Beachcombing for Vongole clams in Northern Italy

 Vongole clams are commonly collected when they are 1.5–3 cm long, which can be called “baby clams” since they grow up to a maximum length of 5 cm.
 The color of the shells varies greatly from white to all shades of grey and brown, and they often have light- and dark-ray radial coloration and an edge-type stroke pattern.

 Vongole clams are most abundant and active during the warmer months, which can range from late spring to early fall.
-However, in Northern Italy, they are mainly harvested from late winter to late spring.
-Clams are filter feeders, and it is safest to collect them in the cooler months of the year.
+However, they are mainly harvested in Northern Italy from late winter to late spring.
+Clams are filter feeders, and collecting them in the cooler months of the year is safest.
 Therefore, vongole clams can be collected at most times of the year, subject to legal restrictions and toxic zoning.

 Where to find vongole clams?